Perfect Picture

 Someone seems awful particular about where their pixels go...

-Source code is provided, so let's review it before we check .
+Source code is provided, so let's review it before we check the site.

 There's 75 LOC in app.py